Yellowbeard1603/Multii-AI-Agent-using-Google-ADK/README.md

     GOOGLE_GENAI_USE_VERTEXAI=0
     GOOGLE_API_KEY=your-google-api-key
 ```
+Running the Agent System
+Once setup is complete, you can run the system using the ADK CLI:

+▶️ Run with ADK CLI
+    cd manager
+    adk run agent

+🌐 Run with ADK Developer UI (optional)

+Launch a browser-based interface to interact with and visualize the agent workflow:

+adk web

+This opens the ADK Dev UI in your browser.

+Select your agent and start a conversation (e.g., "Tell me a nerdy joke" or "What’s the latest in the stock market?").

 Usage
 Import and instantiate the root_agent from manager/agent.py in your application.
 Interact with the manager agent; it will delegate tasks to the appropriate sub-agent or tool.
 Extending

 To add a new agent:

 Create a new folder under manager/sub_agents/.